CarlBrendt/Java-To-Go/README.md

 # Java2Go Migration Pipeline

-Intelligent assistant for automatic migration of Java Spring Boot microservices to Go (Gin).
+Intelligent copilot for automatic migration of Java Spring Boot microservices to Go (Gin).

 # What it does